 back to top

-Phishing usually comes in the form of fraudulent emails that appear to come from legitimate sources.
-These ask customers to verify personal information or link to counterfeit websites that appear real.
+Phishing usually comes in the form of fraudulent emails that appear to come from legitimate sources asking customers to verify personal information or link to counterfeit websites that appear real.
 Pharming is similar to Phishing.
 Pharming seeks to obtain information by secretly directing you to a copycat website where your information is stolen usually by instructing you to fill out a legitimate looking form.

 Watch for emails that: